SmartMeshFoundation/crosschain-demo/docs/README.md

 Atomic Cross-Chain Swaps between Bitcoin,Litecoin,Ethereum,Spectrum and more blockchains.

-## Build the source
+## How it use

-For prerequisites and detailed build instructions please read the [Cross-Chain Atomic Exchange](https://github.com/SmartMeshFoundation/Atmosphere/wiki/Cross-Chain-Atomic-Exchange) on the wiki.
+For detail how to use SmartRaiden and LND for Cross-Chain Atomic Exchange read the [Cross-Chain Atomic Exchange](https://github.com/SmartMeshFoundation/Atmosphere/wiki/Cross-Chain-Atomic-Exchange) on the wiki.